 So nice to hear the ocean waves breaking from my hotel balcony:) I took Spanish lessons under palm trees, Salsa classes on the hotel's marble terrace and spent hours a day in one of the many pools...

-Everyone should visit Cuba at least once-not only for it's dancing and rum, but as well for it's diverse and fascinating history. almost 4 years agoAnswered by Stewart via WorldNomads.com
+Everyone should visit Cuba at least once-not only for it's dancing and rum, but as well for it's diverse and fascinating history. about 4 years agoAnswered by Stewart via WorldNomads.com